LBC-LNBio/KVFinder-web-portal/README.md

 ## KVFinder-web

-KVFinder-web is an open-source web-based application of an updated version of [parKVFinder](https://github.com/LBC-LNBio) software (v1.2.0) cavity detection and characterization of any type of biomolecular structure.
+KVFinder-web is an open-source web-based application of an updated version of [parKVFinder](https://github.com/LBC-LNBio) software (v1.2.0) for cavity detection and characterization of any type of biomolecular structure.
 The characterization includes spatial, depth, constitutional and hydropathy characterization.

 The KVFinder-web has two independent components: